Avalith/presentations/slides/php_interfaces_generators/slides.md

 }
 ```

-* SeekableIterator::seek - Seeks to a position
+* ::seek - Seeks to a position

 ***